a-b-street/docs/book/src/tech/trafficsim/discrete_event/README.md

 ### Performance

-It's been a very long time since I've measured the performance of this discrete-event simulation, so these numbers are very out-of-date:
+It's been a very long time since I've measured the performance of this discrete-event simulation, so these numbers are rather out-of-date:

 <figure>
   <a href="perf.png" target="_blank"><img src="perf.png"/></a>